Never Ending (Elvis Presley song)

 "Never Ending" is a song originally recorded by Elvis Presley and released as a single in 1964.

 Background

-Elvis Presley recorded it in May 1963 and first released it in July 1964 on the RCA 45rpm single 47-8400 with "Such a Night" on the other side.
+Elvis Presley recorded it in May 1963 and first released it in July 1964 on the RCA 45 rpm single 47-8400 with "Such a Night" on the other side.
 In 1967, the song was included as a bonus track on Presley's soundtrack LP Double Trouble.

 Writing and recording

 The song was written by Buddy Kaye and Philip Springer.
 It was published by Elvis Presley's company, Gladys Music, Inc.

 Presley recorded it on May 26, 1963, during the May 26–27 studio sessions for RCA at RCA's Studio B in Nashville, Tennessee.